 Eczema on Legs

-The best way to manage eczema on your legs, or anywhere else eczema occurs, is to follow the procedures we’ll detail later in this article.
+The best way to manage eczema on your legs, or anywhere else it occurs is to follow the steps we’ll detail later in this article.
 But first, let’s look at eczema on legs (or “trample trunks” or whatever you choose to call them) in a bit more detail.

 The four types of eczema that occur most frequently on the legs are atopic dermatitis, contact dermatitis, stasis dermatitis, and asteatotic eczema.